lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-3.rst

         AND (lsst_tract = 2394 AND lsst_patch = 25)

 **3. Explore available image layer options.**
-Click the Tools icon (A in Figure 1) to open the drop-down menu, then mouse-over each icon in the "Layers" row to see pop-up description boxes.
+Click the "Tools" icon (A in Figure 1) to open the drop-down menu, then mouse-over each icon in the "Layers" row to see pop-up description boxes.

 .. figure:: images/portal-105-3-1.png
     :name: portal-105-3-1
     :alt: A screenshot of the drop-down menu under the Tool icon.

-    Figure 1: A screenshot of the drop-down menu under the Tool icon.
+    Figure 1: The retrieved image displayed with Firefly, and the "Tools" drop-down menu.

 **4. Add a compass.**
-Click the north-east arrow icon (C in Figure 1).
-The compass will appear on the image.
+Click the "Compass" icon (the north-east arrow; C in Figure 1).
+A compass will appear on the image.
-Change its color to purple by clicking the Overlay icon (B in Figure 1), then clicking "Color" to the right of "North Arrow", and selecting purple.
+Change its color to purple by clicking the "Layers" icon (B in Figure 1), and in the pop-up window (Figure 2) clicking "Color" to the right of "North Arrow", and selecting purple.

 **5. Add a coordinate grid.**
-Click the Grid icon (D in Figure 1) to display the coordinate grid on the image.
+Click the "Grid" icon (D in Figure 1) to display the coordinate grid on the image.
-Change its coordinate system to the Galactic coordinate by clicking the Overlay icon and selecting "Galactic" from the drop-down menu under "Grid".
+Change its coordinate system to the Galactic coordinate by opening the "Layers" pop-up window and selecting "Galactic" from the drop-down menu under "Grid" (Figure 2).

 **6. Add a ruler to measure distance.**
-Click the Ruler icon (E in Figure 1), click a starting point on the image, and drag to an endpoint.
+Click the "Ruler" icon (E in Figure 1), click a starting point on the image, and drag to an endpoint.
-Click the Overlay icon, check "Offset Calculation" under "Distance Tool", and set "Unit" to degrees.
+In the "Layers" pop-up window, check "Offset Calculation" under "Distance Tool", and set "Unit" to degrees.

 **7. Add a mask** (coming soon).
-Use of the Mask icon (F in Figure 1) will be added here.
+Use of the "Mask" icon (F in Figure 1) will be added here.

 **8. Add a marker.**
-Click the last icon (G in Figure 1) and select "Add Marker" to place a marker (a circle) on the image.
+Click the "Marker" icon (G in Figure 1) and select "Add Marker" to place a marker (a circle) on the image.
 Click and drag to move it to the lower-left corner of the image.
-Resize it by clicking and dragging one of the little four boxes that appear around it.
+Resize the marker by clicking and dragging one of the little four boxes that appear around it.
-Open the Overlay window, set the label to "Object of interest", and change the label corner to "NE".
+Open the "Layers" window, set the label to "Object of interest", and change the label corner to "NE".

 **9. Add a footprint.**
-Click the last icon (G in Figure 1) and select "NIRCAM" from "Add JWST footprint".
+Click the "Footprint" icon (G in Figure 1) and select "NIRCAM" from "Add JWST footprint".
 The footprint will appear in the center of the image.
 Move it by clicking and dragging any part of it.
 To rotate, click the Overlay icon and enter "45" for "Angle" under "Footprint: JWST NIRCAM", or drag the rotate handle by 45 degrees.

 .. figure:: images/portal-105-3-2.png
     :name: portal-105-3-2
     :alt: A screenshot of the added layers listed under the Overlay icon with layer display controls.

-    Figure 2: A screenshot of the added layers listed under the Overlay icon with layer display controls.
-The mask layer is removed to improve visualization clarity (see Step 9).
+    Figure 2: The "Layers" pop-up window with display controls.

 **10. Remove a layer.**
-To temporarily remove a layer, click the Overlay icon and toggle the sliding button next to the layer.
+In the "Layers" window, toggle the display of any layer on and off using the sliding buttons at left.
-To completely remove a layer, click the "X" next to its "Color" box.
+To completely remove a layer, click the "X" to the right of its "Color" box.